Yellow Brick House

-Founded in 1978, Yellow Brick House (YBH) is a place for women and children in York Region subjected to violence and abuse.
+Founded in 1978, Yellow Brick House (YBH), formally known as Project Hostel, is a place for women and children in York Region subjected to violence and abuse.
 The charity reports that 1 in 4 women in York region experience abuse.
 YBH helps women and children dealing with multiple forms of abuse, including physical, sexual, psychological, emotional, financial, and spiritual.
 YBH provides four core services: emergency shelter, transitional housing, outreach services and public education.
 Yellow Brick House reports helping 5,581 women and children across all its programs in 2015.

 Yellow Brick House runs two emergency shelters that offer safe places for women and children fleeing abusive situations.
 Combined, the shelters have 41 beds and 10 cribs.
 Yellow Brick House took 257 women and 118 children into its shelters in 2015.

 Reta’s Place, a transitional housing apartment, offers housing units to women and children transitioning from emergency shelter to independent living.
 The apartment contains 8 units, 7 of which are 2-bedroom suites.
 Yellow Brick House reports helping 414 women in 2015 through this program.

 Outreach services offer programs to women and children in various stages of their abusive situation.
 The charity’s Crisis Line is a 24/7 emergency helpline for women in immediate danger.
 YBH answered 2,596 crisis calls in 2015.
 During the year, 1,592 women accessed legal services offered by YBH and 263 children benefitted from Child Services programs.

 Public Education programs raise awareness of the prevalence and devastating effects of domestic violence, and reinforces YBH's community presence so that those affected know where to turn for help.
 The charity reports reaching 3,128 York students through its Public Education programs in 2015.